promptfoo/promptfoo/site/docs/faq.md

 4. Generation of adversarial tests for LLM red teaming.
 5. Seamless result sharing and integration into development pipelines.
 6. Support for various use cases and custom assertions.
-7. Flexibility to run as a command-line tool, a library, or integrate with testing frameworks.
+7. Flexibility to run as a command-line tool, a library, integrate with testing frameworks, or run in your ci/cd pipeline.

-Promptfoo operates locally, ensuring that your data and API calls remain secure and under your control.
+Promptfoo operates locally, meaning that your data and API calls remain secure and under your control.

 ### Why should I use Promptfoo?